adingyosh/H8ModelDeploy_PYTN052_Fadlil/README.md

 * Value of sqft_living has highest correltaion to price
-* Data yr_renovated has no correlation to price
 * Correlation map has higher number after remove outlier of data price.
-* Model only has score 38 %, as we can see from graph variability of data is high. *Model is generally considered a weak or low effect size
+* Model only has score 38 %, as we can see from graph variability of data is high.
+* Model is generally considered a weak or low effect size